PsylanL/Cromatizate/README.md

 # Cromatizate
 <img width="1622" height="1291" alt="image" src="https://github.com/user-attachments/assets/b89336a8-dd60-44b9-80a3-ac5a5e439132" />

-**Cromatizate** is an academic project that improves visual accessibility for people with color vision deficiencies (color blindness) through image processing, semantic metadata generation (JSON-LD), and the selective use of AI models.
+**Cromatizate** is an academic project that improves visual accessibility for people with color vision deficiencies (color blindness) through image processing, semantic metadata generation (JSON-LD), and the selective use of one AI model.

 ## 1. Project Introduction